-- b) a budgeted cash flow, with comparative figures for the immediately preceding financial year and interim period (if applicable); - c) explanatory notes, including a brief description of each of the significant assumptions (with reference to the relevant aspects of historic financial and other information) that have been used to prepare the budgeted profit and loss account and cash flow statement, as well as of the key risks that may affect the future financial results; and - d) all the other information necessary to the IFA in order to form an opinion about the future prospects of the licence applicant.
+- d) explanatory notes, including a brief description of each of the significant assumptions (with reference to the relevant aspects of historic financial and other information) that have been used to prepare the future financial information, as well as of the key risks that may affect the future financial results; and - e) all the other information necessary to the IFA in order to form an opinion about the future prospects of the licence applicant.

-Future financial information must be prepared on a consistent basis with the audited annual financial statements and follow the same accounting policies as those applied for the preparation of the annual financial statements, except for accounting policy changes made after the date of the most recent annual financial statements that are to be reflected in the next annual financial statements - in which case details must be disclosed.
+Future financial information must be prepared on a consistent basis with the audited annual financial statements and follows the same accounting policies as those applied for the preparation of the annual financial statements, except for accounting policy changes made after the date of the most recent annual financial statements that are to be reflected in the next annual financial statements, in which case details must be disclosed.

-Future financial information must meet the minimum disclosure requirements as set out in ANNEXE H and the accounting principles as set out in ANNEXE I. Additional line items or notes must be included if they provide clarification or if their omission would make the future financial information misleading.
+Future financial information must meet the minimum disclosure requirements as set out in ANNEXE H and the accounting principles as set out in ANNEXE I. Additional line items or notes must be included if they provide clarification or if their omission would make the future financial information incomplete and/or inaccurate.

-The future financial information together with the assumptions upon which they are based must be approved by management and this must be evidenced by way of a brief statement and signature on behalf of the executive body of the licence applicant.
+The future financial information together with the assumptions upon which they are based must be approved by the licence applicant's management.
+This must be evidenced by way of a declaration by the licence applicant's management that the future financial information submitted is complete, accurate and in compliance with the regulations..